History > Founding of the Norka - 1767

 Founding of the Norka - 1767

 Norka was one of the 104 Mutterkolonien (Mother colonies) established on the Volga.
-The planning and recruitment of the colonists was organized directly by the Russian government.
+The planning and recruitment of the colonists were organized directly by the Russian government.
 These were known as Krone Kolonien (Crown Colonies) in contrast to those colonies settled by private recruiters.

 Section of a 1765 map titled "A most accurate map of those parts of the Astracan government upon the river Wolga where in the new colonies are settled, taken from original drawings & observations made in a late survey of those countries" by James Mynde.
 The map was produced before the colony of Norka was founded in 1767 at the headwaters of the Norka River which is depicted on this map.
 Several German colonies founded in 1764 are shown including: Sosnovka (Schilling), Gholoi Karamysh (Balzer), the Palatins Settlement (Anton), the French Settlement (Franzosen), Kamenka, and Galka.
 Source: Gallica website

 Risking everything for the promise of a better life, many families arrived intact.
-Others had suffered the death of a spouse, a child, a parent or some unthinkable combination.
+Others had suffered the death of a spouse, a child, a parent, or some unthinkable combination.
 Some children arrived as orphans, kindly adopted by another family.
-Some of the adults arrived as widows or widowers, their family members decimated along the way.
+Some of the adults arrived as widows or widowers, and their family members were decimated along the way.
 Some married or remarried during the long journey to the Volga region and were beginning a new life.
 Children were born, the first generation who would only know their Russian homeland.

 Norka was among the last colonies founded in the Volga region.
 Dobrinka was the earliest colony to be established on June 29, 1764, over three years earlier.

 Risking everything for the promise of a better life, many families arrived intact.
-Others had suffered the death of a spouse, a child, a parent or some unthinkable combination.
+Others had suffered the death of a spouse, a child, a parent, or some unthinkable combination.
 Some children arrived as orphans, kindly adopted by another family.
-Some of the adults arrived as widows or widowers, their family members decimated along the way.
+Some of the adults arrived as widows or widowers, and their family members were decimated along the way.
 Some married or remarried during the long journey to the Volga region and were beginning a new life.
 Children were born, the first generation who would only know their Russian homeland.

 Norka was among the last colonies founded in the Volga region.
 Dobrinka was the earliest colony to be established on June 29, 1764, over three years earlier.

 In the years after its founding, August 15th was commemorated as a public holiday in the colony known as Herkomst Tag (Founders Day).
-On this day they gave thanks for their survival and remembered those who died along the way.
+On this day, they gave thanks for their survival and remembered those who died along the way.

 In the years after its founding, August 15th was commemorated as a public holiday in the colony known as Herkomst Tag (Founders Day).
-On this day they gave thanks for their survival and remembered those who died along the way.
+On this day, they gave thanks for their survival and remembered those who died along the way.

 Sources